bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 Chosen cross-validation schema includes:

 - Leave-One-Chunk-Out (LOCO): each block is successively taken out of the dataset to be used in prediction.
-Classifier is trained on remaining data by randomly selecting balanced number of samples of the 4 sequences which are further than 60 secondes to the block of test data.
+Classifier is trained on remaining data by randomly selecting balanced number of samples of the 4 sequences which are further than 60 seconds to the block of test data.
 Random selection of balanced data is performed 5 times for each of the 64 blocks amounting to 64*5 = 320 folds of cross-validation.
 - Leave-One-Scan-Out (LOSO): random balanced subset of samples from a scan is fed for training to the classifier which then predicts one the other scan the sequences.
-Random subset was selected 5 times for the 2 scans giving 10 cross-validation folds.
+A random balanced subsets was selected 5 times for the 2 scans giving 10 cross-validation folds.

 #### Searchlight analysis